ZJUEarthData/DS_package/README.md

 + Graph in 3D
 + Others

-PS: The building of this repo is in process and the classification of these algorithms are not the final structure.
+`PS`: The building of this repo is in process and the classification of these algorithms are not the final structure.

 ## code specification
 ### I. Documentation
 1. Use UTF-8 encoding for files.
 2. No special circumstances, the #-*-coding:utf-8-*- logo must be added to the file header.
 3.Header comments contain: author, time, file name, version.
 ### Ⅱ. Code format
 1. Indentation: uniform use of 4 spaces for indentation.